Why Senior UX Designers Turn Down Jobs During the Interview Process

 The hiring process can be challenging for both employers and job candidates.
 Given the high costs associated with turnover, it’s not surprising that organizations are willing to put in the additional time and effort necessary to make sure they’ve chosen someone who will be the best possible fit for the position.
-After reviewing resumes, assessing portfolios, and conducting interviews, many hiring managers looking for the ideal UX designer ask the candidate to complete a design challenge or similar task.
+After reviewing resumes, assessing portfolios, and conducting interviews, many hiring managers looking for the ideal senior UX designer ask the candidate to complete a design challenge or similar task during the interview process.

-While the purpose of this exercise is to get an objective assessment of the candidate’s skills that can be compared against other applicants, many experienced UX designers I’ve worked with recently are choosing to withdraw their candidacy rather than complete a design exercise.
+The purpose of this exercise is to get an objective assessment of the candidate’s skills that can be compared against other applicants.
+However, many experienced UX designers I’ve worked with recently are choosing to withdraw their candidacy rather than complete a design exercise.

-4 Reasons Why Design Exercises Are a Bad Idea
+4 Reasons Why User Experience Design Exercises Are a Bad Idea

 You’re Asking Them to Work for Free